 Parallelism: concepts

-This section covers important concepts that are necessary to understand clearly before moving on to writing parallel code.
+This section covers important concepts that are necessary to understand before moving on to writing parallel code.

 Embarrassingly parallel problems